Police and Crime Panel

-Dorset County Council is the lead authority responsible for the establishment and administration of the Police and Crime Panel in Dorset - further information, including details of Panel members, can be found on the Dorset For You website.
+Dorset Council is the lead authority responsible for the establishment and administration of the Police and Crime Panel in Dorset - further information, including details of Panel members, can be found on the Dorset Council website.

 Home Office guidelines state that Panels must be made up of at least one elected representative from each local authority (unitary, county and district) within the force area plus two independent co-optees.
 There must also be at least 10 elected representatives on the Panel, with membership also reflecting the geographical and political balance of the area.